Annual General Meeting Nov

 The pinnacle of the project is the World Congress.
 During the two-day conference, Campers investigate various global affairs through completing group tasks.
 The Congress also includes a Forum where Campers act as delegates of different countries to draft and discuss proposals hoping to alleviate the global issues presented to them.
 The intention is to encourage Campers to think from the perspectives of different stakeholders, discuss thoroughly and develop comprehensive proposals to cope with these pressing issues.

 After viewing and discussing global issues, Campers put their knowledge and skills acquired into practice.
-The second part of the Social Awareness Project brings Campers back to our local community, with opportunities for Campers to serve Hong Kong.
+The second part of the Social Awareness Project brings Campers back to our local community, with opportunities for Campers to further their understanding towards the cultural landscape of Hong Kong.
 Action speaks louder than words.
-Numerous activities, such as volunteer work and documentary filming, are being designed for Campers to experience and gain insight from their community.
+Activities such as documentary filming are designed for Campers to experience and gain insight from their community.
 A small action can make a huge impact on the community.
-Through the service opportunities and workshops, not only will Campers learn to deal with existing issues that affect our community, but they can also learn to take the initiative to make our society better.
+Through the service opportunities and workshops, not only will Campers learn to deal with global issues at scale, but also better understand local issues that affect our city.

 Christmas Reunion Dec